pkivolowitz/CSC3510-S-2024/README.md

 teach two highly specialized courses at Carthage: CSC4730 - Operating Systems and CSC3510 - Computer Organization.

-*They will continue doing so only as long as they enjoys it.*
+*They will continue doing so only as long as they enjoy it.*

 In addition to their years in academia, Professor Kivolowitz enjoyed a more than 40 year career as an entrepreneur and inventor mostly in the